 The Crime Through Time collection is based at Little Dean Jail, in the Forest of Dean.

-The exhibits present a history of crime through the ages with countless letters, weapons, and items relating to some of the worlds most notorious criminals from the distant past up to and including exhibitions of the Kray twins, Charles Bronson and the UK’s longest serving female prisoner Linda Calvey, (the Black Widow).
+The museum presents a history of crime through the ages with countless letters, weapons, and items relating to some of the world’s most notorious criminals.
+The exhibits include information about the Kray twins, Charles Bronson and the UK’s longest serving female prisoner Linda Calvey (the Black Widow).

-It’s important to say that you will come face to face with the darker side of human nature at the museum.
-The museum states it’s not suitable for children or the easily offended.
-Many of the exhibits are from recent crimes where families of the victims and the victims themselves are still alive, which obviously can be upsetting.
+There are exhibits from recent crimes where families of the victims and the victims themselves are still alive, which obviously can be upsetting.
 For example, you can see the tools and belongings of Fred and Rose West.
-It’s certainly not to everybody’s tastes.

 Some of the exhibits include:

-• Klu Klux Klan robes and other items from the USA and the UK
+• Ku Klux Klan robes and other items from the USA and the UK

-• Police memerabilia , uniforms, “tools of the trade” even a fully working ’70s police Morris Minor
+• Police memorabilia including uniforms, “tools of the trade” and even a fully working ’70s police Morris Minor

-• Items relating to the great train robbery, including the actual clothes worn by the mastermind behind this Bruce Reynalds
+• Items relating to the great train robbery, including the actual clothes worn by the mastermind behind this Bruce Reynolds

 Torquay’s Crime Museum

-The small museum is set in WW2 underground bunkers and gives a fascinating insight into the world of crime with exhibits you can’t see anywhere else in the world.
+Set within WWII underground bunkers, Torquay’s Crime Museum gives a fascinating insight into the world of crime with exhibits you can’t see anywhere else in the world.
 There is a lot of information on Charles Bronson and apparently the museum is owned by his son!

 Artefacts include:

-• Mini cinema showing lots of interesting crime facts
+• Mini cinema showing a range of crime-related facts

 • Exhibits from The Krays